People

 David Beecken

-David is the founder and Managing Director of Beecken Petty O’Keefe & Company Healthcare Private Equity.
+David Beecken is the Founder and Managing Director of Beecken Petty O’Keefe & Company Healthcare Private Equity.
 Prior to this he was an investment banker specializing in the healthcare industry.
-Dave serves or has served on the board of directors of many organisations including Dentsply Sirona Inc. (Nasdaq "XRAY") and numerous BPOC portfolio companies.
-He holds degrees from the University of the South, an M.B.A. degree in finance from the University of Chicago Booth School of Business and an M.S. degree in economics from the London School of Economics.
+David serves or has served on the board of directors of many organisations including Dentsply Sirona Inc. (Nasdaq "XRAY") and numerous BPOC portfolio companies.
+He holds degrees from the University of the South, an M.B.A. degree in Finance from the University of Chicago Booth School of Business, and an M.S. degree in Economics from the London School of Economics.

 JC